-The aim of this conference is to consider how biomedicine shapes our understandings of, and experiences with the treatment and prevention of BBV, illicit drug use, chronic illness and sexually transmitted infections.
+The aim of this conference was to consider how biomedicine shapes our understandings of, and experiences with the treatment and prevention of blood-borne viruses, illicit drug use, chronic illness and sexually transmissible infections.

-We invite delegates to consider the following questions:
+We invited delegates to consider the following questions:

 - How do particular biomedical technologies play out in the 'real world', and how do they do so differently based on different 'real world' perspectives?

-- How do new biomedical technologies help or challenge our understanding of HIV, viral hepatitis, illicit drug use and sexually transmitted infections, including how they should be prevented and treated?
+- How do new biomedical technologies help or challenge our understanding of HIV, viral hepatitis, illicit drug use and sexually transmissible infections, including how they should be prevented and treated?

-- What promises do new technologies hold in relation to prevention or treatment of HIV, viral hepatitis, illicit drug use and sexually transmitted infections?
+- What promises do new technologies hold in relation to prevention or treatment of HIV, viral hepatitis, illicit drug use and sexually transmissible infections?
 To what extent have these promises materialised?

 - How do new technologies shape people's lived experiences of medical treatment?
 In particular how are these technologies experienced differently by marginalised and disadvantaged communities?

 - Technologies related to computerization, data visualisation, and data banking and processing contribute to new understandings of HIV, viral hepatitis, illicit drug use and sexual health.
 How have these technologies shaped the research process, the type and quality of knowledge produced, and how such knowledge is disseminated?

 We also invite speakers to address other significant social research issues in HIV, viral hepatitis, sexuality and drug use.